SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Formulation

 where $C_{\mathrm{CFL}}$ is a user-defined factor.
 The individual bounds are defined as

-where $h$ denotes the SPH smoothing length (i.e., the kernel interaction radius), $c_0$ is the reference sound speed, $\mathbf{v}$ is the particle velocity vector, and $\mathbf{a}$ is the particle acceleration vector.
+where $h$ denotes the SPH smoothing length (i.e., the kernel interaction radius), $\mathbf{v}$ is the particle velocity vector, and $\mathbf{a}$ is the particle acceleration vector.
 The quantities $\lVert \mathbf{v}\rVert_{\max}$ and $\lVert \mathbf{a}\rVert_{\max}$ denote the maximum magnitudes of particle velocity and acceleration, respectively, over the computational domain.
+As previously mentioned, $c$ denotes a reference material wave speed computed from the undeformed elastic constants and density.
+It is employed in the CFL restriction as a practical and conservative characteristic speed for explicit time integration, rather than as the exact instantaneous wave speed of the nonlinear constitutive response.
+For the hyperelastic models, it reflects the initial elastic stiffness, whereas for the finite-strain $J_2$ model it remains conservative since yielding reduces the effective tangent stiffness.

+\begin{remark} It should be noted that the present implementation does not employ a dedicated hourglass-control scheme.
+Numerical stabilization is achieved through the corrected TLSPH discretization, artificial viscosity, and a conservative explicit time-step restriction.
+Based on our previous experience, artificial viscosity provides a certain degree of numerical regularization against spurious zero-energy modes, although it is not as explicit or systematic as a dedicated hourglass-control scheme.
+For the benchmark cases considered in this work, the adopted strategy proved sufficient in practice.
+We nevertheless note that alternative stabilization approaches exist in the recent SPH literature, including dedicated hourglass-control techniques and Riemann-based structural stabilization procedures \cite{ganzenmuller2015hourglass,zhan2019stabilized,shimizu2022implicit,khayyer2024improved}. \end{remark}